herd/herdtools7/pac_tests/notes/ordering/solver.md

 - equalities: `{a := b ^ c}`
 - inequalities: `{}`

-Finally we add the inequality `a ^ b != 0` that we simplify using the equality `a == b ^ c`: `a ^ b != 0 <==> (b ^ c) ^ b != 0 <==> c != 0` because `XOR`
+Finally, we add the inequality `a ^ b != 0` that we simplify using the equality `a == b ^ c`: `a ^ b != 0 <==> (b ^ c) ^ b != 0 <==> c != 0` because `XOR`
 is associative, commutative and involutive.
 So the final state of the solver is